Share on Facebook Share on Twitter Share via e-mail Print

 Rachel bit back a reply and handed her the notes.

 Ms. Shinkampf’s blue eyes raked over the names.
 “Ttch!”
 A lacquered nail poked the paper.
-“Not ‘Skunk,’ for God’s sake.
+“Not ‘Skunk,’ for heaven’s sake.
 It’s Miss Skink.”
 As she handed back the notes, her eyes fixed on the Klingon Bird of Prey earrings dangling from Rachel’s ears.

 “Cloaking device, cloaking device!”
 Rachel ordered silently, not for the first time.
 But as usual the mirror showed that the tiny silver Birds of Prey were still visible.